y00ga-sec/Forensike/README.md

 ## Usage :

 - Launch the Forensike.ps1 script from a Powershell session that has local admin rights over the target
 - `target` : Give it a target.
 Only takes a netbios name.
-If you have DNS troubles in the environment you are working in, just add the target name and IP in your hosts file, the tool while retrieve the IP this way
+If you have DNS troubles in the environment you are working in, just add the target name and IP in your hosts file, the tool will retrieve the IP this way
 - `toolsDir` : Specify the folder in which you put your DumpIt executable so that Forensike can transfer it on the target and initiates Crash Dump generation
 - `toolsDir` : Specify the folder in which you want to write the `forensike_results.txt` with parsed hashes.
 The script also provides you with 2 files `lsass.txt` which contains the LSASS EPROCESS address in the crash dump you will generate and the `hashes.txt` which is the raw output of mimilib.dll.
 If the script did not properly quit or if you need to debug it, these 2 files can help you.
 - The script uses WMI queries to retrieve some information